inspiredlabs/rvo.lt/site/content/knowledgeshare/alan-scott-phillips.md

 ### Now

-Inspired to pursue a lifestyle akin to that of science-fiction, he reads mostly non-fiction.
+He reads mostly non-fiction as he's inspired to pursue a lifestyle akin to that of science-fiction.
 Acording to _Philip Zimbardo's_ _Time Perspectives_ he is oriented highly future&nbsp;positive.

 ### Future